Articles

 Summer in Dubai: Large-scale projects and record transactions

 Summer in Dubai knows no respite.
-As the heat rises, the emirate's real estate market remains in turmoil.
-Between titanic projects, record transactions and international investment, Dubai continues to assert its place as one of the world's capitals of luxury and yield real estate.
+As temperatures rise, the emirate's real estate market remains in full swing.
+With its titanic projects, record transactions, and international investments, Dubai continues to assert its place among the world's capitals of luxury and high-yield real estate.

 Breathtakingly ambitious projects

 Dubai is well known for pushing the boundaries of innovation and urban design.
-This summer, several announcements and launches of large-scale projects confirm this impressive dynamic:
+This summer, several announcements and launches of large-scale projects confirm this impressive momentum:

-• Dubai South and the city around Al Maktoum airport continue to develop with new residential and commercial zones.
+• Dubai South and the city surrounding Al Maktoum Airport continue to develop with new residential and commercial areas.

-• Palm Jebel Ali, recently relaunched, promises to become one of the coast's most emblematic projects, almost doubling the surface area of Palm Jumeirah.
+• Palm Jebel Ali, recently relaunched, promises to become one of the coastline's flagship projects, almost doubling the size of Palm Jumeirah.

-• Burj Azizi, a new tower under development, already claims to rank among the world's tallest skyscrapers, with a clear ambition: to redefine the city's skyline.
+• Burj Azizi, a new tower currently under development, already claims to be one of the tallest skyscrapers in the world, with a clear ambition: to redefine the city's skyline.

-These projects are accompanied by a strategic effort on the part of the authorities to improve infrastructure, transport and quality of life, attracting ever more international investors and residents.
+These projects are accompanied by a strategic effort on the part of the authorities to improve infrastructure, transportation, and quality of life, attracting more and more investors and international residents.

 Record transactions despite the summer season

-Unlike many markets where summer is synonymous with a slowdown, Dubai is posting impressive figures:
+Unlike many markets where summer means a slowdown, Dubai is posting impressive figures:

-• The month of July 2025 recorded more than 12,000 real estate transactions, according to data from the Dubai Land Department.
+• July 2025 saw more than 12,000 real estate transactions, according to data from the Dubai Land Department.

-• The total value of transactions exceeded AED 45 billion, confirming investors' appetite, particularly for luxury goods, second homes and beachfront properties.
+• The total value of transactions exceeded AED 45 billion, confirming investor appetite, particularly for luxury properties, second homes, and beachfront properties.

-• Neighborhoods such as Dubai Marina, Downtown, Business Bay and Jumeirah Village Circle remain the most popular, while emerging areas such as Dubai Creek Harbour and Meydan are gaining in popularity.
+• Neighborhoods such as Dubai Marina, Downtown, Business Bay, and Jumeirah Village Circle remain the most sought-after, while emerging areas such as Dubai Creek Harbor and Meydan are gaining popularity.

-Off-plan sales also account for a growing share of the market, a sign of buyers' confidence in current projects and the long-term strength of the market.
+Off-plan sales also represent a growing share of the market, a sign of buyer confidence in current projects and the long-term strength of the market.

-Several factors explain the resilience of the Dubai real estate market even in the middle of summer:
+Several factors explain the resilience of Dubai's real estate market even in the height of summer:

-• The absence of property and income taxes continues to attract international investors.
+• No property or income taxes, which continues to attract international investors.

 • Political and economic stability in a changing region.

-• Some of the highest rental yields in the world, especially on mid- and high-end properties.
+• Some of the highest rental yields in the world, particularly for mid-range and high-end properties.

-• A clear strategy of economic diversification and openness to foreign talent, with long-term visa programs.
+• A clear strategy for diversifying the economy and opening up to foreign talent, with long-term visa programs.

-Summer 2025 in Dubai confirms once again that real estate in the emirate is much more than just a market: it's an engine of growth, a breeding ground for innovation and a unique investment opportunity.
-Whether you're looking to buy, invest or simply stay informed, staying in touch with developments in the Dubai market is essential.
+The summer of 2025 in Dubai confirms once again that real estate in the emirate is much more than just a market: it is an engine of growth, a breeding ground for innovation, and a unique investment opportunity.
+Whether you are looking to buy, invest, or simply stay informed, keeping up with developments in the Dubai market is essential today.